gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 staging environment will be selected during the Drone promotion process and will use a dummy bucket and signing key.

-## Open Questions
+## Apendices

-### How should we name the provider?

-We have three names we need to pick, and these will change how users will include the Teleport provider in their terraform scripts:

-1) the registry host; current options are:
-   * `goteleport.com`
-   * `terraform.releases.teleport.dev` (i.e. matching existing distribution site naming scheme)
-   * `terraform.goteleport.com` (something in-between)
-   * ... something else entirely?
-2) the provider namespace; options are `gravitational` or `teleport`,
-3) the provider name; the obvious choice is `teleport`, but mentioned for completeness

-In short: which one of these do we want people to use?

-1. `terraform.releases.teleport.dev/gravitational/teleport`
-2. `terraform.releases.teleport.dev/teleport/teleport`
-3. `goteleport.com/gravitational/teleport`
-4. `goteleport.com/teleport/teleport`
-5. `terraform.goteleport.com/gravitational/teleport`
-6. `terraform.goteleport.com/teleport/teleport`

-Note: the `goteleport.com` option requires adding a _discovery file_ to the main Teleport website (i.e., a small, static JSON file served at `/.well-known/terraform.json`), but on the whole requires the least config to set up.

-#### Recommendation

-Personally I prefer options 5; it's punchy, disambiguates between Terraform and other distribution mechanisms _and_ avoids the error-prone reduplication of `teleport` in the path.

-I'm totally fine with being overruled in this case, though.

-### Is there a safe way to deduce the Terraform Plugin API version
+### Terraform Plugin API version

+Hashicorp versions the API that Terraform uses to communicate with providers, and (very) occasionally it increases the version number and breaks compatibility with older versions of Terraform.

-In order to properly index the terraform plugins, the index needs to know the versions of the Terraform Plugin API supports.
+In order to properly index the terraform plugins, a provider registry needs to know the versions of the Terraform Plugin API supports.
 I haven't found a good way to extract the Plugin API version directly from the provider binary, so we are relying on the Drone trigger to pass in the correct versions.

-The API versions a provider supports may change over time, and we have no alternative but "just knowing" when to update the build trigger with a new Plugin API version.

-I would prefer to find some method for allowing the build to inform us of the supported version(s), to avoid having multiple sources of truth.

 I've looked into how Terraform itself does this.
-The mechanism baked into a bunch of `internal` packages used by the terraform command line tool.
+The mechanism is baked into a bunch of `internal` packages used by the terraform command line tool.
 We certainly _could_ extract the code we need to interrogate the binary for the API version, but it would be an exceedingly fragile solution.

-Manually updating the API version in the Drone file may be the more pragmatic option.
+Manually updating the API version in the Drone file is probably the most pragmatic way of dealing with API changes, given how infrequently this number changes.